 Final AR Drone Thoughts...

 If you are in the market for a super easy to fly RC helicopter, an inexpensive fully autonomous quadrocopter, or just want one of the coolest techie flying gadgets around, I can’t think of a better product.
-The Parrot AR Drone will also introduce people to FPV flying (although in a limited way) and the possibilities of aerial photography if an app ever comes out to support something like that.
+The Parrot AR Drone and second generation 2.0 Drone will also introduce people to FPV flying and the possibilities of aerial photography and video.

 One area I never even mentioned that is talked about on Parrot’s web site is the true to life video gaming capabilities of the AR Drone with the aerial combat app that is on the way shortly - Parrot as I mentioned earlier calls this "augmented reality" (yep, that's what the "AR" refers to).
 I of course never tested that App since it is not available yet, but it looks really fun and I can’t wait do download it and give it a go.
 Have a look:

-Sure, there are some little things I felt could be improved on such as ball raced prop shafts, better image quality, better refresh rates, recordable video, and a better battery management algorithm to put the emphasis on longer battery life over longer flight times but those are pretty minor issues considering software updates and perhaps an app could deal with several of them.
+Sure, there are some little things I felt could be improved on such as ball raced prop shafts, better image quality, better refresh rates, recordable video (most of which as been addresed with the new firmware versions and the second generation Drone), and a better battery management algorithm to put the emphasis on longer battery life over longer flight times but those are pretty minor issues considering (as I just mentioned and predicted when I first wrote this) software updates and perhaps an app could deal with several of them.

-When all is said and done, the Parrot AR drone is a flying robot with a sophisticated autopilot/stabilization system that is easy to fly from your iPhone, iPod Touch, or iPad.
+When all is said and done, the Parrot AR drone is a flying robot with a sophisticated autopilot/stabilization system that is easy to fly from your iPhone, iPod Touch, iPad, or Android based tablet/smart phone.
 It is brilliant fun at a price, which up to this point, for all the technology crammed into this nice little autonomous quadrocoper was unheard of.

 As you can obviously tell, I am very impressed with the Parrot AR Drone and although it certainly doesn’t offer the same heart pounding performance of a big single rotor collective pitch RC helicopter, it will appeal to many more people who just want a fun, stress free, fairly inexpensive RC flying experience right out of the box with the uniqueness offered in a quad rotor platform!